Polar Bear Photography Tour - Nunavut, Canada

-Photograph polar bears from eye level, including mothers with cubs.
-Other wildlife in the area includes arctic hare, arctic fox, ptarmigan, and snowy owl.
+Photograph polar bears from eye level.
+Other wildlife in the area include arctic hare, arctic fox, ptarmigan, and snowy owl.

-I'm thrilled to announce this year's newest photography tour, a unique opportunity to photograph one of the world's most magnificent predators from ground level in the Canadian Arctic!
+I'm thrilled to announce this year's newest photography tour, revisiting one of my tours from years past -- a unique opportunity to photograph one of the world's most magnificent predators from ground level in the Canadian Arctic!
 This new trip is not just a polar bear trip, it's an epic arctic experience in a rugged, wild setting on the remote shores of Hudson Bay.
-This is getting you closer to polar bears than you ever dreamed possible, leaving you with memories you'll never forget.
-Rather than sitting high above the bears in a bus-like buggy in Churchill with hundreds of other photographers and buggies jostling for space, you'll be photographing polar bears and other arctic wildlife with me on foot in a small group (just five plus me!) on the remote arctic tundra 140 kilometers north of Churchill.
+Rather than sitting high above the bears in a bus-like buggy in Churchill with hundreds of other photographers and buggies jostling for space, you'll be photographing polar bears and other arctic wildlife with me on foot in a small group (just seven plus me!) on the remote arctic tundra 140 kilometers north of Churchill.
 This is a polar bear photography experience like no other!

 This amazing arctic adventure begins with an hour-long flight on a private, turbo otter aircraft from Churchill north along the west coast of Hudson Bay on the exact same path that hundreds of polar bears are taking on their search for the first sea ice to form in the bay.
-It's not uncommon to spot several polar bears from the air, in fact, we saw five different ones on our flight up, and two on the way back!
+It's not uncommon to spot several polar bears from the air.

 And when there aren't bears around the cabins, we'll be making short, guided, walking excursions out on to the tundra to look for arctic wildlife and take landscape pictures with our Inuit guides who are specially trained to maximize your photo opportunities with the bears without endangering either you or the bears.
 These short hikes often provide more opportunities to photograph the bears, as well as arctic hares, arctic foxes, willow ptarmigan, and snowy owls.